 The primary responsibility is to ensure that the Wastewater Collection system functions properly.
 The collection system continues to expand each year due to growth of the areas we serve.

 The generated wastewater flows come from household items such as sinks, showers, toilets, washing machines, etc. and are combined with wastewater flows from businesses and industries.
 The combined wastewater flows are transported by gravity through the Spokane County’s wastewater collection lines.
 In low lying areas the wastewater is pumped to higher elevations and all of the wastewater ultimately flows into large Interceptor pipes that end at the Spokane County Regional Water Reclamation Facility (SCRWRF) or the City of Spokane’s Riverside Park Water Reclamation Facility (RPWRF) for treatment.

 The Spokane County Wastewater Collection system is currently made up of 31 Wastewater Pumping Stations, 33 miles of pressure force-mains, 603 miles of gravity sewer collection pipes, and over 12,800 manholes.

-Wastewater Operations provides for emergency services 24-hours per day.
+Wastewater Operations provides on-call emergency services 24-hours per day.

-If you have questions about the Wastewater Collection system, or a problem to report, contact Wastewater Operations at 509-477-1984.
+If you have questions about the Wastewater Collection system, or a problem to report, contact Wastewater Operations, at 509-477-1984 during normal business hours.